Painted

 2009 and was an astounding experience for those lucky enough to witness

-it.
-Most years, it is less frequent than the Red Admiral and there are
+Most years, the Painted Lady is less frequent than the Red Admiral and there are

 considerably fewer individual records from the county as a result.
 It is a butterfly which will be found in any habitat